 - Gear: 1 DynaPro exercise ball and 3 DynaPro mini bands

 Postpartum Home Workout

-- Warm-Up: Five minutes of jump rope, jumping jacks, high knees, or running up and down stairs
+Before we get started, let's warm-up with five minutes of jump rope, jumping jacks, high knees, or running up and down stairs.

 - Exercise Ball Squats

 Cycle through 2-3 sets or until the baby needs your attention!

 Progress in the kitchen is key to a healthy and balanced lifestyle for you and your newborn.
 A handful of greens, lean meat and a bit of fiber are the first part of the mix.
 When you add these muscle burning moves and some cardio, you have a recipe for success!